scfx/tedge-mqtt-proxy/readme.md

 # Thin-edge.io mqtt proxy

 This plugin is a http proxy for the thin-edge mqtt broker.
 If you control does not support mqtt, or you want to use REST for any other reason, this plugin is for you.
-It maps all REST PUT Messages with the URL '/tedge/\_', '/te/\_', '/c8y/\_' to the mqtt topic and forwards the request body.
+It maps all REST POST Messages with the URL '/tedge/\_', '/te/\_', '/c8y/\_' to the mqtt topic and forwards the request body.

 ---